ryanatkn/blocks/README.md

 Spiderspace does not publish to any package registries.
-The projects here are meant to be extracted and published to registries by anyone who wishes, which could include _you_.
+The projects here are meant to be extracted and published to registries by anyone who wishes, which could include you!
-The source code is all public domain so you may you use it however you wish.
+The source code is all public domain so you may use it however you wish.
 Use wisely!

 This repo's prototype explores data-driven rich text authoring and UI creation using the same data structure and rendering patterns.